garrandall/popular-music-data/tracks/tell-it-like-it-is-andy-williams.md

 Tell it like it is
-Don't be ashamed now let your conscious be your guide Ooh yeah, and deep down inside I belive you love me Just forget your foolish pride
+Don't be ashamed now let your conscious be your guide Oh yeah, and deep down inside I belive you love me Just forget your foolish pride

 Tell it like it is